 Your home’s electrical panel provides power to your entire house.
 And by changing or adding electrical pieces, you could be affecting the functionality of your electrical panel.
 If your electrical panel is too old, it may not make proper connections and could cause more serious problems.
 Also, old or damaged electrical panels pose a dangerous risk of starting a house fire.
 To avoid this, you may want to consider upgrading your home’s electrical panel so it doesn’t hinder any progress you’ve made with your new wiring.

 While surge bars can offer limited protection to electrical devices, they’re rarely used for large appliances which often use more energy and electricity.
 And surge protectors for appliances such as your HVAC system and stove aren’t available at all.
 Fortunately, installing a surge protector directly at your electrical panel will provide the best security for your appliances, other electrical devices, and the rest of your home.

 Some electrical wiring can be done on your own, but when it comes to upgrading your entire home’s electrical system, it’s best to leave it to the professionals.
 Wire Me Electric is a full-service electrical company that provides residential electrical services to the Northern Nevada area.
 Our experience and expertise give us the knowledge and ability to enhance your home’s electrical system with ease and care.
-Whether you’re in need of our smart home solutions or want to improve your home’s entire electrical system, we can help.
+Whether you’re in need of our lighting solutions or want to improve your smart home wiring system, we can help.
 Connect with us today!